 then I will give him unto the LORD all the days of his life…”

 Hannah was so wanting a child that she was even willing to dedicate her child to God.
-What that meant was that she would bare a son, raise him until he was 12, then give him to the house of God for service.
-She would only see him after that once a year when they came to the Temple for the offerings.
+What that meant was that she would bear a son, raise him until he was between 3~5 years old, then give him to the Temple so he could learn and do sacred service.
+She and her husband would only see him once a year after that when they came to the Temple to perform their yearly offerings.
 Think of how difficult that would be for any mother to do.

 Our responsorial psalm today is Hannah’s beautiful prayer of thanksgiving to God, which, as you may have noticed, bears a striking resemblance to Mary’s Magnificat.
 Indeed, Hannah’s prayer was the model for Mary’s prayer.

-Hannah was a marvelous woman of faith and we can learn many things from her, not the least of which is to wait actively, patiently, prayerfully and thankfully.
-For Hannah, God gave her a child and eventually, 3 more sons and 2 daughters.
+Hannah was a marvelous woman of faith and trust, and we can learn many things from her, not the least of which is to wait on God actively, patiently, prayerfully and thankfully.
+For Hannah, God gave her this long awaited child and eventually, 3 more sons and 2 daughters.
 (1Samuel 2:21)